When it comes to customer service, not every interaction is a walk in the park.

 As a general rule of thumb, a customer’s problem should be resolved after the first call.
-This is called first call resolution, or first contact resolution.
-The more that a customer has to contact a business to answer their question or solve their problem, the more room there is for anger to begin bubbling.
+This is called first call resolution or first-contact resolution.
+The more a customer has to contact a business to answer their question or solve their problem, the more room for anger to begin bubbling.

 You can keep your FCR rate high by actively listening to your customer and seeking solutions to help make the process easier for them.
 If a customer has called multiple times about where to find their bill, you might help them bookmark that page on their browser for easy future access.

-Let’s say a customer calls each month to make sure their payment went through.
+Let’s say a customer calls monthly to ensure their payment went through.
 Here’s an example of how you can help them: